 Introduction: Rowan Collins

-Without question the most overlooked aspect of SEO is site crawlability: the secret art of sculpting your website for the Googlebot.
+Without question, the most overlooked aspect of a search engine is the site’s crawlability and indexability: the secret art of sculpting your web crawlers for the Googlebot.

 If you can do it right, then you’re going to have a responsive site.
 Every small change can lead to big gains in the SERPs.
 However, if done wrong, then you’ll be left waiting weeks for an update from the Googlebot.

 I’m often asked how to force Googlebot to crawl specific pages.
 Furthermore, people are struggling to get their pages indexed.

 Well, today’s your lucky day – because that’s all about to change with this article.

 I’m going to teach you the four main aspects of mastering site crawl, so you can take actionable measures to improve your site’s content standings in the SERPs.

 Web crawlers are essential tools for the modern web.
 Web crawlers work uniquely, and Google assigns a “crawl budget” to each web crawler.
 To make sure Google is crawling the pages that you want, don’t waste that budget on a broken page.